Prelude to the Iraq War: September 11 attacks and immediate response

 On the morning of 11 September 2001, a total of 19 Arab men—15 of whom were from Saudi Arabia—carried out four coordinated attacks in the United States.
 Four commercial passenger jet airliners were hijacked.
 The hijackers intentionally crashed two of the airliners into the Twin Towers of the World Trade Center in New York City, killing everyone on board and more than 2,000 people in the buildings.
 Both buildings collapsed within two hours from damage related to the crashes, destroying nearby buildings and damaging others.
 The hijackers crashed a third airliner into the Pentagon in Arlington, Virginia, just outside Washington, D.C.
 The fourth plane crashed into a field near Shanksville, in rural Pennsylvania, after some of its passengers and flight crew attempted to retake control of the plane, which the hijackers had redirected toward Washington, D.C., to target the White House, or the US Capitol.
 No one aboard the flights survived.
 The death toll among responders including firefighters and police was 836 as of 2009.
 Total deaths were 2,996, including the 19 hijackers.

+Communications and electronic intercepts confirmed Al-Qaeda's responsibility in the 9/11 attacks.

 By midday, the National Security Agency intercepted communications that pointed to Osama Bin Laden's responsibility, and many members within the Central Intelligence Agency immediately knew that al-Qaeda had orchestrated the attacks.
 However, elements within the Bush administration believed that an attack of such magnitude and complexity required a state actor.
 On the evening of 11 September, President Bush stated the US would respond to the attacks and would "make no distinction between those who planned these acts and those who harbor them."

+Although uninvolved in the 9/11 attacks, Iraq's decision to praise the attacks led elements within the Bush Administration to further speculate as to whether Iraqi leader Saddam Hussein sponsored Al-Qaeda.

 Iraq was the only country in the world to praise the 9/11 attacks, issuing an official statement saying "the American cowboys are reaping the fruit of their crimes against humanity", while the official al-Iraq newspaper called the event "a lesson for all tyrants, oppressors and criminals."
-The Duelfer Report later concluded that the reaction stemmed from Saddam's paranoia and misreading of international events, and that elements within the Iraqi government was fearful of how the U.S. would react and wanted to communicate that Iraq wasn't involved.
+The Duelfer Report later concluded that the reaction stemmed from Saddam's paranoia and misreading of international events, and that elements within the Iraqi government were fearful of how the U.S. would react and wanted to communicate that Iraq wasn't involved.